 Volunteer Tutoring Program

-Our volunteer tutoring program matches one adult tutor with one adult student.
+Our volunteer tutors help us serve hundreds of students each year.
+Our tutoring program matches one adult tutor with one adult student.
 Volunteers may choose to work either with an adult who needs literacy instruction or with non-native adults who want to learn to read and speak English.
 The different needs and objectives of individual students are carefully matched with the strengths and experience of particular tutors.

-- Agree to tutor an adult learner twice per week, 60-90 minutes per lesson, at times agreed upon with the learner.
+- Agree to tutor an adult learner twice per week, 60-90 minutes per lesson, at times agreed upon with the adult student.
 Some tutors and students may agree to meet once per week for longer sessions.

 - Prepare and plan for each tutoring session in keeping with the learner’s objectives.
-Most tutors spend 30-60 minutes per week preparing for tutoring sessions.
+Most tutors allocate 30-60 minutes per week to prepare for tutoring sessions.

 - Agree to accurately complete student progress reports weekly.

 Frequently Asked Questions

 Have questions about our tutoring program?
 See below for common inquiries, or call the office at 501-372-7323.